Montpellier: History

 Theology was at first taught in the convents, in which St. Anthony of Padua, Raymond Lullus, and the Dominican Bernard de la Treille lectured.
 Two letters of King John prove that a faculty of theology existed at Montpellier independently of the convents, in January 1350.
 By a Bull of 17 December 1421, Martin V granted canonical institution to this faculty and united it closely with the faculty of law.
 In the 16th century the faculty of theology disappeared for a time, when Calvinism, in the reign of Henry II of France, held complete possession of the city.
 It resumed its functions after Louis XIII had reestablished the royal power at Montpellier in 1622; but the rivalries of Dominicans and Jesuits interfered seriously with the prosperity of the faculty, which disappeared at the Revolution.
 The faculty numbered among its illustrious pupils of law Petrarch, who spent four years at Montpellier, and among its lecturers Guillaume de Nogaret, chancellor to Philip the Fair, Guillaume de Grimoard, afterwards pope under the name of Urban V, and Pedro de Luna, antipope as Benedict XIII.
 But after the 15th century this faculty fell into decay, as did also the faculty of arts, although for a time, under Henry IV of France, the latter faculty had among its lecturers Isaac Casaubon.

 The Montpellier school of medicine owed its success to the ruling of the Guilhems, lords of the town, by which any licensed physician might lecture there; there was no fixed limit to the number of teachers, lectures were multiplied, and there was a great wealth of teaching.
 Rabelais took his medical degrees at Montpellier.
 It was in this school that the biological theory of vitalism, elaborated by Barthez (1734–1806), had its origin.
 The French Revolution did not interrupt the existence of the faculty of medicine.

 The faculties of science and of letters were re-established in 1810; that of law in 1880.
 It was on the occasion of the sixth centenary of the university, celebrated in 1889, that the Government of France announced its intention—which has since been realized—of reorganizing the provincial universities in France.

 Universities

-With 70,000 students and good universities whose influence radiates worldwide, as well as very prestigious schools, the capital of Hérault is a fantastic setting for a post-baccalaureate course.
+There are about 70,000 students in the city's universities and other schools.